maixnor/wu/obsidian/Questions GLE - post Midterm.md

 ### As for the free movement of goods, explain the relevance of customs duties, internal taxation, and quantitative restrictions
 - Customs Duties
 	- Customs need to be collected when products enter the EU
-	- Customs should be similar, otherwise incentive to import with a few countries with lower fees than others
+	- Customs need to be equal, otherwise incentive to import with a few countries with lower fees than others
+	- charges having an equivalent effect included (e.g. negative import taxes)
 - Internal Taxation
 	- no difference between domestic/imported goods
 	- would favor domestic products too much -> no fair competition